'Disgusting and horrific’ stabbing at San Francisco bus stop seriously injures two Asian women

 Police said in a statement Tuesday that a motive has not yet been determined and told local media that officers are still investigating to determine whether hate crime charges should be brought in the case.
 Neither the man arrested nor the victims have been publicly identified by authorities.

-The attack comes on the heels of dozens of similar incidents across the U.S., where Asian people have been brutally attacked in cities like New York, California’s Bay Area, and Atlanta.
+The attack comes on the heels of dozens of similar incidents across the United States, where Asian people have been brutally attacked in cities like New York, California’s Bay Area and Atlanta.

 Anti-Asian incidents increased in 2020 as politicians, including former president Donald Trump, used racist terms like “Kung Flu” and “Chinese virus” to refer to the coronavirus pandemic.
 Many aggressors who have targeted Asian individuals in the U.S. have used slurs and derogatory language, sometimes connected to the pandemic.

-Police in New York City released graphic video Tuesday that showed the assault of two Asian women in Manhattan this weekend.
+Police in New York City released a graphic video Tuesday that showed the assault of two Asian women in Manhattan this weekend.
 The assailant demanded the women remove their masks before hitting a 31-year-old woman in the head with a hammer.
 The attacker ran away, and police have not yet made an arrest.
 That case was just one of four anti-Asian hate crimes to take place in New York City this weekend.

-Following mass shootings at three spas in Atlanta that killed eight people, including six Asian women, in March, 81 percent of Asian adults living in the U.S. said they believe violence against Asian people is on the rise, according to a recent Pew Research Center survey.
+Following mass shootings at three spas in Atlanta that killed eight people, including six Asian women, in March, 81 percent of Asian adults living in the United States said they believe violence against Asian people is on the rise, according to a recent Pew Research Center survey.

 The spate of violent attacks on Asians led the Senate to pass the COVID-19 Hate Crimes Act in late April, to designate an employee at the Justice Department to expedite hate crime investigations and increase support for local law enforcement agencies to investigate bias incidents.